This guide shows how to configure a Ruckus Wireless device in the "Controller - AP" architecture for Volare.

-Through the Hotspot Service section in the Configure tab it is possible to view all Hotspot Services entries.
-It is possible add a new one by clicking the Create New link.
+Through the Hotspot Service section in the Configure tab, it is possible to view all Hotspot Services entries.
+It is possible to add a new one by clicking the Create New link.

-Here you must set the Welcome Portal URL and the RADIUS server previously configured.
-The correct value for the Welcome Portal URL is indicated on this page in the paragraph called Parameters for the Solution.
+Here you must set the Splash Page URL and the RADIUS server previously configured.
+The correct value for the Splash Page URL is indicated on this page in the paragraph called Parameters for the Solution.

 Whether no valid SSL certificates have been uploaded to the controller (via the web interface), it is possible to encounter some issues during authentications of end-users and logout requests for some devices.

 For firmware version 9.3 or higher, it is possible to fix this by appending the query parameter ?protocol=http& to Login Page URL.
 In this way, authentication and logout requests are handled by using HTTP protocol, and not HTTPS.
 This is not mandatory and it is up to the administrator to decide how to manage this configuration.